mircoporetti/blog/content/blog/tdd/index.md

 and useful tests that match the business requirements without necessarily being interested in how each single component is built internally.

+About this point, just comes to my mind a task that we did on a project.
+We noticed an improper use of domain objects.
+They were used simply as data containers and the critical domain logic was implemented into many services that used those data, forgetting about object-oriented essence.
+For getting rid of such anemic usage of objects we decided to refactor a bit and as a first step we wrote some tests for the existing use-cases, inferring the requirements from the existing code and focusing on the input and the output of the problem without caring about every internal class.
+In this way, the tests became our requirements, and they became our source of feedback for a safe refactoring of the domain logic.
+They were also useful for the new design of the code that, of course, can change based on personal experience and knowledge, but we were sure that in any case, it couldn't be that bad! :)

+What does TDD have to do with it?
+We did it as we would do it without having an existing code.
+We did it as we would do it with a Test Driven approach, and that helped a lot!

 ###### Feedback

 TDD is a tool that gives us feedback on the quality of the design.